LexieData/LexieData.GitHub.io/bank.md

   5. Which was the most recent pay?
   6. Who has the most loans?

 ---

 ## The Data
-To practice SQL, I used
+To practice SQL, I used <a href="CSVFiddle.io">CSVFiddle.io</a> which is a website used to practice SQL queries.

 Be sure to follow *The Interesting Project Template* as shown in [**The Data Science Project Studio**](https://www.datacareerjumpstart.com/products/the-data-science-project-studio/categories/2150357707/posts/2158441592).